Projects per year

 Biography

-As a construction project manager and facade engineer, Rahmatollah's industrial projects investigate the use of smart/responsive skins in sustainable buildings.
-In addition, the employment of collaborative machines and robotics for architecture/modular-building production has been a key focus of Rahmatollah's industrial projects.
+Rahmatollah’s industrial projects explore building lifecycle, prefabrication, circularity, and the use of responsive skins in sustainable buildings.
+In addition, the application of collaborative machines and robotics in architectural and modular-construction has been a key focus of his recent industry work.

 Key research areas for PhD applicants: